 So, without wasting any time, let’s break down the cost to run a blog in 2021.

-How much Money does it Cost to Start a Blog in 2021
+How Much Does It Cost to Start & Run a Blog in 2021

 Well, the straight answer is between $50 to $100 dollars to costs to start a blog.
 This cost only includes domain hosting.
 But if you have the ability to invest in other premium materials then the cost rises between $85 to $250.